How is Bladder Cancer Diagnosed?

 Imaging Scans — Has My Cancer Spread?

-If you’re your flexible cystoscopy revealed bladder cancer, your medical team will need to determine whether or not the cancer has spread beyond your bladder, using one or more of the following imaging tests:
+If your flexible cystoscopy revealed bladder cancer, your medical team will need to determine whether or not the cancer has spread beyond your bladder, using one or more of the following imaging tests:

 - Computerized Tomography (CT)